carlos-menezes/send2kindle/README.md

 # send2kindle

-`send2kindle` is a command-line utility to send documents to your Kindle email address.
+`send2kindle` is a command-line utility to send documents to your Kindle.

 ## Prerequisites